The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Christian Schabbon

-• A Less Invasive Neck Graft
+• A Less-invasive Neck Graft for Cellos and Basses

 Jörg Andreas Franke